 The City of Duluth Police Departments Lake Superior Drug and Violent Crime Task Force (LSDVCTF) is a multi-jurisdictional unit comprised of both sworn and non-sworn members from eighteen law enforcement agencies that investigates individuals and organizations involved in drug trafficking, illegal firearms acts and human trafficking.
-The Peer Recovery Specialist Opioid Program Technician will be embedded in the Duluth Police Department and will work with the LSDVCTF agencies to enhance victim response and community educational outreach related to heroin and opioid misuse.
-The Peer Recovery Specialist Opioid Program Technician will work under the direct supervision of the Supervisor of Budget and Grants.
+The Peer Recovery Specialist Opioid Program Technician-will will work with the LSDVCTF agencies to enhance victim response and community educational outreach related to heroin and opioid misuse.
+The Peer Recovery Specialist Opioid Program Technician-will work under the direct supervision of the Supervisor Of Budget and Grants.
 LSDVCTF Commander.